 a) Keep the white cross on top.

-c) Find the green/white/red corner and place it between the green and red centres without disturbing the white cross.
-You do this by turning only the bottom layer.
+d) Position it between the green and red centres without disturbing the cross.

 a) Keep the white face on top.